ar-tools/ar_tools/ar_pose/demo/README.md

 ar_pose Demo
 ============
 These demos require bag files with recorded sensor data to run.
-Data for the demos can be download (126MB) using the supplied script ./setup_demos
+Data for the demos can be download into the workspace directory (126MB) using the supplied script
+  ./setup_demos

 demo_single.launch